 PURPOSE Returns a matrix of standard normal (pseudo) random variables and the state of the random number generator.

-''' FORMAT { y,newstate } = rndLCn(r,c,state);
+FORMAT $\{ y, newstate \} = rndLCn(r, c, state);$

+INPUT r scalar, row dimension.

+с scalar, column dimension.

+state scalar, or 3×1 vector, or 4×1 vector.

-Scalar case: '''
+Scalar case:

 state = starting seed value only.
 System default values are used for the additive and multiplicative constants.

 The defaults are 1013904223, and 1664525, respectively.
-These may be changed with rndcon and rndmult.
+These may be changed with rndcon and rndmult .

-If state<0, GAUSS computes the starting seed based on the system clock.
+If state <0, GAUSS computes the starting seed based on the system clock.

+3×1 vector case:

-- [1] the starting seed, uses the system clock if < 0
+[1] the starting seed, uses the system clock if < 0

-- [2] the multiplicative constant
+[2] the multiplicative constant

-- [3] the additive constant
+[3] the additive constant

+4×1 vector case:

 state = the state vector returned from a previous call to one of the rndLC random number generators.

-OUTPUT 1

-$r \times c$ matrix of standard normal random numbers.
+OUTPUT V $r \times c$ matrix of standard normal random numbers.

+2 4×1 vector:

-- [1] the updated seed
+[1] the updated seed

-- [2] the multiplicative constant
+[2] the multiplicative constant

-- [3] the additive constant

-- [4] the original initialization seed

-'''

-state = 13;

-n = 2000000000;

-k = 1000000;

-c = 0;

-submean = {};

-do while c < n;

-{ y,state } = rndLCn(k,1,state);

-submean = submean | meanc(y);

-c = c + k;

-endo;

-'''

-'''

-mean = meanc(submean);

-print mean;

-'''

-SEE ALSO rndLCu, rndLCi, rndcon, rndmult

-The normal random number generator is based on the uniform random number generator, using the fast acceptance-rejection algorithm proposed by Kinderman, A.J. and J.G.
+- [3] the additive constant [4] the original initialization seed REMARKS r and c will be truncated to integers if necessary.
+EXAMPLE state = 13;n = 200000000;k = 1000000;c = 0;submean = {}; do while c < n; { y,state } = rndLCn(k,1,state); submean = submean | meanc(y); c = c + k;endo: mean = meanc(submean); print mean; - SEE ALSO rndLCu, rndLCi, rndcon, rndmult - TECHNICAL The normal random number generator is based on the uniform random number generator, using the fast acceptance-rejection algorithm proposed by Kinderman, A.J. and J.G.
 Ramage, "Computer Generation of Normal Random Numbers," Journal of the American Statistical Association, December 1976, Volume 71, Number 356, pp. 893-896.
 This algorithm calls the linear congruential uniform random number generator multiple times for each normal random number generated.
 See rndLCu for a description of the uniform random number generator algorithm.